 Crises can unfold in a split second, and RNs who have earned Doctor of Nursing Practice (DNP) degrees are typically on the front lines of disaster management.
-As skilled critical thinkers with a dedication to excellence, DNP-educated nurses play a crucial role.
+As skilled critical thinkers with a dedication to excellence, DNP-educated nurses play a crucial role in crisis intervention nursing

-Increases in globalization, population density and societal changes are amplifying the risk factors for unanticipated emergencies and the need for stable and enduring leadership.
-Today DNP-educated nurses are taking leadership roles in crisis events including hurricanes, tornadoes, terrorist attacks and war, American Organization of Nurse Executives (AONE) researchers said in, “Crisis Management: The Nurse Leader’s Role.”
+Increases in globalization, population density, and societal changes are amplifying the risk factors for unanticipated emergencies and the need for stable and enduring leadership.
+Today are taking leadership roles in crisis events including hurricanes, tornadoes, terrorist attacks and war, American Organization of Nurse Executives (AONE) researchers said in, “Crisis Management: The Nurse Leader’s Role.”

 “As the nation’s largest group of healthcare professionals, nurses are the clinical backbone and safety net of the healthcare system, providing leadership for staff and clinical care for disaster victims during emergencies,” AONE researchers said.
 “With their experience, nurse leaders can help bring order to chaos utilizing leadership behaviors.
 They provide vision and influence in order to provide strategic decision-making and guidance through the phases of a crisis.”

 AONE said one element of being an effective nurse manager is learning nursing interventions for crisis management, which include leadership competencies, communication expertise, and ethical decision-making.
 At Duquesne University, nurses enrolled in the online DNP program learn transformational leadership proficiencies.
 Program graduates enter the workforce ready to implement learned abilities in crises.